ashleyesau/parking_tickets/README.md

 # Lessons Learned

-- **Pushing Through the Mess**
+### Tool configuration can be the hardest part
+One of the most frustrating parts of this project was getting various AWS services to talk to each other—especially configuring IAM roles, policies, and permissions.
+Connecting dbt to Redshift also took a lot of trial and error.
+I underestimated how much time and patience would be required just to get the tools set up and talking to each other.
+It wasn’t glamorous work, but it taught me how critical infrastructure setup is in real-world data engineering.

+### Documentation is never enough
+I learned to go beyond official docs and lean on forums, GitHub issues, and community posts when I got stuck.
+Often, the problem wasn’t that I didn’t understand a tool—it was that the tools were picky about versions, settings, or connection protocols.

+### Smooth is fast
+Rushing through configuration to “get to the real work” usually slowed me down even more.
+Being methodical, reading logs carefully, and testing small pieces at a time helped me move faster in the long run.

+### Pushing through the mess
-Almost gave up on the project during the Athena data validation stage — the dataset felt too messy to be useful.
-But after a break, I reminded myself that **turning messy data into something usable *is* the job**.
+I almost gave up on the project during the Athena data validation stage — the dataset felt too messy to be useful.
+But after a break, I reminded myself that turning messy data into something usable *is* the job.
 That mindset shift helped me push through and recommit to building a working dbt model.
-I also learned that **data quality isn't automatic — even for public datasets.** I expected some cleaning... but not *this much*.
+I also learned that data quality isn't automatic — even for public datasets.
+I expected some cleaning... but not this much.
 Fortunately, having quality checks in place from the start made it easier to catch issues early and stay on track.

-- **Delete with caution.**
+### Delete with caution
-  Instead of blindly deleting bad records, keeping a separate invalids table gave me peace of mind - and documentation if anyone ever asked, *"What happened to X?"*
+Instead of blindly deleting bad records, keeping a separate `invalids` table gave me peace of mind — and documentation if anyone ever asked, "What happened to X?"

-- **Understand before modeling.**
+### Understand before modeling
 Querying in Athena first helped me spot potential pitfalls before getting deep into dbt modeling.
 A few hours of extra care here saved days later.

-- **Focus on what matters.**
+### Focus on what matters
 Not every field deserved equal attention.
 Picking my battles based on business value made the project manageable and more meaningful.